enoch3712/ExtractThinker/docs/core-concepts/extractors/image_charts.md

 - Vision processing requires GPT-4o or higher models
 - Processing time may be longer for vision-enabled extraction
 - Image quality significantly impacts extraction accuracy

-For more examples and advanced usage, check out the [examples directory](examples/) in the repository.